hardbyte/netchecks/docs/src/pages/docs/external-data.md

         pattern: parse_json(data.body).headers['X-Netcheck-Header'] == "value"
 ```

-## Inline Contexts
+## Reusable Variables

-Data to be used in multiple rules can be declared as an inline context, and
+Data to be used in multiple rules can be declared as an **inline context**, and
 can reference already defined contexts using the `{{ }}` template syntax.

 For example: